How Often Should You Roll Your Feet for Plantar Fasciitis? | 321 STRONG Answers

 Roll your feet 2-3 times daily for plantar fasciitis, spending 60-90 seconds per foot per session.
 Morning rolling before your first steps is the most important window: the plantar fascia tightens overnight, and mobilizing it before bearing weight breaks the pain cycle at its source.
-Miss a day and that tightness returns.
-In my experience, people who stay consistent with twice-daily rolling report significant relief within two to three weeks, while those who roll sporadically tend to plateau and can't figure out why nothing is working.
+Miss a day and that tightness returns., people who stay consistent with twice-daily rolling report significant relief within two to three weeks, while those who roll sporadically tend to plateau and can't figure out why nothing is working.

 The sharp heel pain on your first morning steps happens because the fascia shortens overnight and then absorbs full body weight before it's ready.
 Rolling 60-90 seconds per foot before standing loosens that contracted tissue and cuts down that initial pain spike.
 Keep a spikey massage ball on your nightstand.
 It removes any friction from making this a daily habit.
 The spikey surface concentrates pressure precisely into the arch and heel, reaching the trigger points along the fascia where tension accumulates during hours of sleep and inactivity.
 A smooth ball or standard foam roller can't match that specificity.